State Court Clerkships: Application Timing

 - Speak with professors, WCL alumni, and OCPD counselors about particular judges.

-*See the Judicial Clerkship Resources section of this website for more information.
+*See the Researching Judges & Courts section of the Pence Law Library website for more information.